Finding Increased Profits through Better Complaints Management

 What If The Complaint Call Comes to You?

-Most executives shun complaints assignments because they dislike confrontation or dealing with angry customers.
-Here's how to neutralize even the angriest caller: when dealing with an irate customer who's been escalated to senior management, the best thing to do is to thank the customer for bringing this issue to the manager's attention.[xiv]
-The person complaining, in their turn, will often thank the manager for listening to them.
-Often, customers will say the person who thanked them is the first person who has actually listened to their concerns.
+Most executives shun complaint assignments because they dislike confrontation or dealing with angry customers.
+Here's how to neutralize even the angriest caller.
+When dealing with an angry customer, the best thing to do is to thank the customer!
+Thank them for bringing this issue to your attention.[xiv]
+The person complaining, in their turn, will often appreciate your listening to them.
+Often, customers will say the person who thanked them is the first person who has listened to their concerns.
 The statement of thanks works because it indicates a willingness to hear the customer out.
 The manager is on their side now!
 At this point, management should listen carefully and acknowledge the customer's issue.
-They should be sure to express empathy with the caller but do so without admitting any failure on the part of the company.
+Be sure to express empathy with the caller.
+But do so without admitting any failure on the part of the company.
 They should move the discussion to a higher level by looking for what the caller may know about what may have caused the issue to arise.
-The manager should work with the caller to identify the process problem or root cause of the issue or concern the customer has raised.
+The manager should work with the caller to identify the process problem or root cause of the concern the customer has raised.

-If the customer is difficult and says profane or provocative things, William Ury, a prominent expert on negotiation tells us leaders should, "Go to the balcony,"[xv] by mentally pretending they are on a balcony, looking down on the situation.
-A best practice is to emotionally divorce one's self from the conversation to obtain the facts, asking detailed questions in a calm, friendly, tone of voice.
-Whatever a manager does, she or he shouldn't allow him or herself to become provoked into anger, saying or doing something they will regret later.
-Once the call is over, the manager should carefully document the call and be sure to keep his or her promises.
+If the customer is demanding and says profane or provocative things, William Ury, a prominent expert on negotiation, tells us leaders should, "Go to the balcony,"[xv] by mentally pretending they are on a balcony, looking down on the situation.
+A best practice is to emotionally divorce one's self from the conversation to obtain the facts, asking detailed questions in a calm, friendly tone of voice.
+Whatever a manager does, she or he shouldn't allow him or herself to become provoked into anger, saying, or doing something they will regret later.
+Once the call is over, the manager should carefully document the request and be sure to keep his or her promises.
 He or she will need to follow up on the complaint and get back to the caller personally with a resolution, good or bad.

 Of course, none of the hard work in managing complaint information identified above matters if no action is taken to rectify the issues identified by the process.
-This is where senior leadership can have the greatest impact on complaints management.
+Complaint follow-up is where senior leadership can have the most significant impact on complaints management.
 The executive to whom the complaints team reports must be adept at collaborating with other members of the executive team to bring complaints to a resolution.

 The CEO or COO, in turn, must lend his or her ear to whoever is in charge of complaints and should, at a minimum, review complaint reports summaries (with drill-down capability to individual complaints) monthly.
-For leaders seeking to push forward a customer-centric strategy, the complaints process provides important information about how the execution is going.
+For leaders seeking to push forward a customer-centric strategy, the complaints process provides essential information about how the execution is going.
 Indeed, when there is a leadership message to be sent about the importance of customers, many CEO's will respond to complaints themselves.
-Rupert Murdoch, for example, is famously said to have responded to a complaint from a Wall Street Journal customer on Twitter himself.[xvi]
-A savvy CEO shares complaint information with his or her Board[xvii] and, in the instances of high visibility or particularly damaging complaints, keep them apprised of developments and how the complaint is being handled.
+Rupert Murdoch, for example, is famously said to have responded to criticism from a Wall Street Journal customer on Twitter himself.[xvi]
+A savvy CEO shares complaint information with his or her Board[xvii] and, in the instances of high visibility or particularly damaging complaints, keeps the Board apprised of developments and how they handle the claim.

 A good complaint management process protects the organization's brand, management team, and reputation by identifying and addressing issues early on.
 By gathering, tracking, sorting, and attacking the root causes of complaints on a routine basis, an organization can make complaints a source of free consulting[xviii] about what is making customers unhappy.

-A strong complaints management process involves the whole organization and focuses on improving process rather than blaming people.
+A strong complaint management process involves the whole organization and focuses on improving the process rather than blaming people.
 When working properly, the complaints management process rapidly and automatically funnels information about what is making customers unhappy back to the people in the organization who are in a position to fix the problems.
-Finally, a good process follows up doggedly to make sure that the needed changes in process are made.
-It is these changes which will gradually transform the organization, by improving customer experience, and pushing incremental cash flow to the bottom line in the form of newly-found profits.
+Finally, a good process follows up doggedly to make sure that the organization makes needed changes.
+It is these changes that will gradually transform the organization by improving customer experience, and pushing incremental cash flow to the bottom line in the form of newly-found profits.